HarryZ10/tiktok-downloader/README.md

 # TikTok Video Downloader and Compressor

+Note: This is intended to be used by linux wizards.

 ## Overview

 This script is designed to download, compress, and archive TikTok videos from a structured data export file, `schema.json`.
 It supports downloading personal videos, as well as videos from your favorites and browsing history, with multithreaded downloading for efficiency.